CVE-2012-6339

 01 // Technical Summary

-Cerberus FTP Server versions prior to 5.0.6.0 are vulnerable to multiple cross-site scripting (XSS) attacks.
-These vulnerabilities allow attackers to inject malicious scripts into the administrative web interface, potentially leading to account compromise and system takeover through session hijacking or other client-side attacks.
+Cerberus FTP Server versions prior to 5.0.6.0 are vulnerable to multiple cross-site scripting (XSS) flaws, enabling attackers to inject malicious scripts into the administrative web interface.
+Successful exploitation could lead to account compromise, data theft, and complete control over the FTP server, impacting sensitive file transfers and data integrity.

 02 // Vulnerability Mechanism